FidelusAleksander/ghcertified/content/questions/actions/question-058.md

 ---
-question: "When using Github Actions to access resources in one of the cloud providers (such as AWS, Azure or GCP) the safest and recommended way to authenticate is"
+question: "When using GitHub Actions to access resources in one of the cloud providers (such as AWS, Azure or GCP) the safest and recommended way to authenticate is"
 archetype: "questions"
 title: "Question 058"
 draft: false